AllStarLink/ASL3-Manual/docs/adv-topics/broadcastify.md

 * Edit `/etc/asterisk/rpt.conf` using your favorite editor - e.g., `nano /etc/asterisk/rpt.conf`.

-* Within the configuration for the node you want to stream configure `outstreacmd` to be the string `/usr/libexec/asl3/rpt_audio_writer,/var/lib/asterisk/NODE.fifo` replacing "NODE" with your node number.
+* Within the configuration for the node you want to stream configure `outstreamcmd` to be the string `/usr/libexec/asl3/rpt_audio_writer,/var/lib/asterisk/NODE.fifo` replacing "NODE" with your node number.
 For the node 63001, an example would look like: